KhaledMahmud-Sheridan/CMI-Rogers-cmirogers-notebooks/README.md

 # CMI-Rogers Notebooks Repository
-Welcome to the Jupyter Notebooks Repository!
-This repository contains a collection of Jupyter notebooks that cover various topics, ranging from data analysis to interactive visualizations.
+This repository houses a series of Jupyter notebooks specifically tailored for Exploratory Data Analysis (EDA) and pre-processing tasks.
+These notebooks are designed to assist in the exploration and preparation of training data for a machine learning model, which is intended for the condition monitoring of battery-powered electric vehicles.

 ## Table of Contents
 - [Introduction](#introduction)